ITSC-Group/autosca-tool/README.md

-# Bleichenbacher Side-Channel Detector Prototype
+# Automated Bleichenbacher Side-Channel Analysis Tool

 This tool is able to automatically test a TLS server for Bleichenbacher-like padding side channels.
-It is a meta-project with all required tools as submodules and includes helpful bash scripts.

 ## Installation
 First, ensure that the following packages (and a working C compiler) are installed: